 DE GAULLE’S PROPOSALS FOR ALGERIA

-I) De Gaulle’s proposals for Algerian solution, times to take international heat off France in UN, have double-barrelled objective:
+I) De Gaulle’s proposals for Algerian solution, timed to take international heat off France in UN, have double-barrelled objective:

 A. To isolate rebels in international opinion and to discredit them among Algerian Moslems as intransigent obstacles to reasonable solution.